Fast facts

 Basel III is a framework that sets out global regulatory rules for bank capital and liquidity.
 These rules were originally published in December 2010 in response to the global financial crisis and are subject to ongoing review and updates.
 In December 2017, the BCBS issued some notable updates entitled ‘Basel III: Finalising post-crisis reforms’.

 The phase-in of Basel III capital rules began in 2013.
 Canada implemented these changes in January 2013, well ahead of many other countries and well ahead of the Basel III timeline.
 The phase-in of Basel III’s liquidity rules began in 2015.
-Canada is now on a path towards implementation of the Basel III reforms starting in November 2022.
+Canada began implementation of the Basel III reforms in April 2023 with the final elements of the reforms implemented in November 2023.

 Basel III capital rules as they relate to banks in Canada

-• The Capital Adequacy Requirements (CAR) Guideline reflects how Canadian regulators are implementing the Basel III capital rules in Canada.
+- The Capital Adequacy Requirements (CAR) - Guideline reflects how OSFI is implementing the Basel III capital rules in Canada.
 In December 2012, OSFI issued a revised CAR Guideline to incorporate earlier Basel III reforms and made further updates in subsequent years.
-OSFI is now in the process of concluding its consultations on the Basel III reforms and expects to publish an updated CAR Guideline in November 2021.
-In most cases, the updated rules will be implemented starting in November 2022.
+OSFI began implementing the latest version of the Basel III reforms in April 2023 with the final elements of the reforms implemented in November 2023 via the CAR Guideline.

 2. Liquidity